Kentucky Air Guard breaks ground on new Response Forces Facility

-Brig.
-Gen. Hal Lamberton, adjutant general for the Commonwealth of Kentucky, speaks to a crowd of Airmen, family and friends during the ground-breaking ceremony for a new Response Forces Facility at the Kentucky Air National Guard Base in Louisville, Ky., June 26, 2020.
+The Kentucky Air National Guard broke ground today on a new $8.9 million Response Forces Facility.

 The 28,000-square-foot, two-story structure will house the Contingency Response Group, Security Forces Squadron, base honor guard and a medical detachment for the state’s CBRNE Enhanced Response Force Package.
-(U.S. Air National Guard photo by Phil Speck)

 |Date Taken: